FeatureBaseDB/go-pilosa/docs/imports-exports.md

 If you have large amounts of data, it is more efficient to import it into Pilosa instead of using multiple SetBit queries.
 This library supports importing anything which implements the `Record` interface, such as `Bit`s or `FieldValue`s into an existing frame.

-Once you create the frame to import into, you need to create an instance of a struct which implements the `RecordIterator` interace.
-This library ships with `CSVIterator` which is described further below.
+Once you create the frame in which to import data, you need to create an instance of a struct which implements the `RecordIterator` interface.
+This library ships with [CSVIterator](#csv-iterator).

-Finally you should call `client.ImportFrame`, `client.ImportFrameWithStatus`, `client.ImportValueFrame` or `client.ImportValueFrameWithStatus` with the necessary parameters to start the import process.
+Finally you should call `client.ImportFrame` or `client.ImportValueFrame` with the necessary parameters to start the import process.

 ### A Simple Example